Original Ku Klux Klan of the Confederacy: Clinton, Tennessee

 Also that April, Adm.
-John Crommelin, introduced Carter to John Kasper who set up an affiliate of the NACC in Washington, D.C. that June called the Seabord White Citizens Council.
+John Crommelin, introduced Carter to John Kasper who set up an affiliate of the NACC in Washington, D.C. that June called the Seaboard White Citizens Council.
 In August and September 1956, both groups converged on Clinton, Tennessee, to prevent the court ordered integration of Clinton High School.
 Kasper was arrested on August 27 for inciting a riot and vagrancy, but released the next day for lack of evidence.

 The local school board then petitioned Federal Judge Robert Love Taylor to issue a restraining order against him for interfering with school integration.
 The order was served to him while he was in the middle of a speech on the courthouse lawn.
 After being served, Kasper went on with his speech, telling the audience of about 1,000 people that the injunction did not matter.
-He was promptly arrested for violating the order. he was found guilty, but held over for an appeal.
+He was promptly arrested for violating the order.
+He was found guilty, but held over for an appeal.
 While a judge mulled whether or not to grant Kasper bail, Asa Carter arrived on the scene and the crowds he gathered grew to a reported 1,500.

 On September 1–2, full scale riots broke out, with mobs attacking black motorists, shots being fired at the court house, and a dynamite blast in the black section of nearby Oliver Springs.
 The small police department deputized a posse "home guard" which used tear gas to disperse the crowds.
 Governor Frank G. Clement sent in the National Guard and Tennessee Highway Patrol to restore order.
 Bail was granted on a $10,000 bond with an injunction that Carter cease his activities.
 Nevertheless, later that month Kasper addressed a gathering of the North Alabama Citizens Council, welcoming robed Klansmen and stating "We need all the rabble-rousers we can get, We want trouble, and we want it everywhere we can get it."
 He also called for "roving bands of patriots" to descend on any city threatened with integration.
 Carter and his group went to Clinton in September 1957.